boburjon-orifzoda/marketplace-b2b-platform/database-schema.md

 - Delivery is linked to Order
 - Courier is assigned to Delivery
 - KPI records are linked to Employee
+- QR tracking events are linked to shipment / delivery lifecycle
+- client acquisition records are linked to sales employees

 ## Design Principles
 - normalized transactional design